Scoring methodology

 Important limitation

-RacketFit does not currently run independent laboratory testing, instrumented court testing, or long-term durability testing.
-Scores are comparative recommendation scores based on specs and fit logic, not certified performance measurements.
+RacketFit does not currently run independent lab testing, instrumented court testing, or long-term durability testing.
+Scores are comparative buying signals based on specs and fit logic, not certified performance measurements.
 A demo session is still the best final check before buying.

 Evidence inputs